Chewing Gum Repairs: Creative DIY Fix for Broken Items, Statues, and More

 DISCLAIMER: The experts say that chewing gum won’t last, that it will dry and pull away from the edges you fill.
 However, it has lasted over two years on my frame with no sign of pulling away.
 Maybe that’s because I painted it several times and then sealed it.
 However, the resin lid, which was never sealed, does show some signs of drying and shrinking, as does the angel’s hand.

-My latest chewing gum repair was this pretty elongated Madonna I found at the thrift store.
-One of her hands was broken off at the wrist.
-There were also a couple of round chips under her broken hand so possibly there was something else affixed to here there she also had a couple of long cracks in her torso where the Tera cotta chowed through
+My most recent project was a pretty elongated Madonna I found at the thrift store.
+One hand was completely broken off at the wrist, with a couple of round chips underneath, and there were long cracks across her torso where the terracotta showed through.

-I chewed a stick of gum and molded it into the shape of her other hand.
-I have been painting it and have not matched the color perfectly yet, but I went ahead and sealed it for this photo.
-I also painted all the cracks and chips with acrylic paint.
-That didn’t fill the cracks, but now the color blends, and I applied sealer over the entire piece, so the cracks are definitely smaller and blend in now
+I chewed a stick of gum and carefully molded it into the shape of the missing hand.
+I’m still fine-tuning the color with acrylic paint, but I sealed it for this photo.
+I also painted over all the cracks and chips.
+While the paint didn’t completely fill the cracks, it helped them blend in much better.
+After applying sealer over the entire piece, the cracks are noticeably smaller and less obvious.

-Her hands work well enough to hold the Baby Jesus now, making her an interesting addition to my Christmas decor.
+Her hands now hold the Baby Jesus nicely, turning her into a unique and meaningful addition to my Christmas decor.

 Comments